What is pharmacogenomics?

 Genetic testing can help if you have:

-Expect fewer side effects when your genetics inform your care.
+Expect fewer side effects when genetics informs your care.

-There’s still hope!
-Your DNA can help you find a better treatment plan.
+There's still hope!
+Your genetics can help you find a better treatment plan.

 Receive your test in the mail